LawsonBaldwin/odin-recipes/README.md

 # odin-recipes

 ## Introduction
 The purpose of this project is to create a basic recipe website to demonstrate and practice my web development skills.
-The website currently only uses HTML as that is all I have learned so far.
-By the end of this project, other languages such as CSS and Javascript will be implemented.
+The website currently only uses HTML/CSS as that is all I have learned so far.
+By the end of this project Javascript will be implemented.

 ## Progress
 All of the progress I have made over time will be recorded here.
 This will act as a timeline and summarize the major changes and new implementations made in order to improve the look and functionality of this website.